Roha-Patel/credit-risk-classification/README.md

 Description of Logistic Regression Model Accuracy, Precision, and Recall scores:

-* Accuracy: The overall accuracy of the model is 0.99, indicating that it correctly classifies 99% of the instances.
+* Accuracy: 0.95

 * Precision:

   * Healthy Loan (class 0): 1.00
   * High-Risk Loan (class 1): 0.85

 * Recall:

   * Healthy Loan (class 0): 0.99
   * High-Risk Loan (class 1): 0.91

 # Summary

-The logistic regression model is performing very well in predicting healthy loans (class 0), with a precision of 1.00 and a recall of 0.99.
-For high-risk loans (class 1), the model is also doing a good job, with a precision of 0.85 and a recall of 0.91.
+With a precision of 1.00 and recall of 0.99, the logistic regression model is performing exceptionally well in predicting the healthy loans (class 0).
+The model continues to forecast risky loans (class 1) well, with a precision of 0.85 and recall of 0.91.

-The lower precision and recall in predicting the high-risk loans (class 1) could be due to the imbalanced dataset, as the testing data for class 1 only has 619 instances, compared to 18,765 for class 0.
-This suggests that the model has fewer examples of high-risk loans to learn from, which may limit its performance in this class.
+Given that the support test data for class 1 is just 619—a very low number when compared to 18,765 for class 0—the imbalanced dataset may be the source of the reduced precision and recall in forecasting the high-risk loans (class 1).
+Predicting high-risk loans could still use some work.
+Put another way, relative to the quantity of healthy loans in the data set, there are comparatively few high-risk loans for the model to learn from.
+The model might be improved if more high-risk loan examples were included in the training data.

-For loan classification, preventing high-risk loans is more important than approving healthy loans, as a single defaulted loan can result in greater financial losses than the interest earned from a healthy loan.
-The overall high accuracy of 99% indicates that this model is a strong candidate for use in credit risk classification.
+In the process of classifying loans, preventing high-risk loans is more crucial than actually making loans, as the loss of money from a single default can be greater than the interest received.
+The model's overall accuracy is high, at 99%.